Mangosuthu Buthelezi: Relations with the African National Congress

 In June 1980, the ANC's Alfred Nzo delivered a public repudiation of Buthelezi and Inkatha, widely reported on in South Africa, in which he said that Buthelezi's actions could no longer be seen as the flawed implementation of good intentions but had to be recognised as the actions of a "police agent" and "jail warder".
 Completing the break, Tambo said that Inkatha had "emerged on the side of the enemy against the people".
 Throughout the 1980s, there was strong anti-Buthelezi sentiment among segments of the ANC.
 An internal ANC document published in June 1985 said that Buthelezi "projects the illusion of autonomy from the enemy and pretends to pursue national aims.
 His counterrevolutionary role must be exposed and we must work to win over his supporters and deprive him of his social base."
 At a meeting with the ANC in January 1991 – Buthelezi's first since 1979 – Buthelezi reportedly complained to attendees that "very few" members of the ANC National Executive Committee had not "at one time or another engaged in my vilification", and then provided a list of examples of attacks.
 These included that Chris Hani had called him "a government lackey and running dog" who was "living in a fool's paradise" and that Joe Slovo had said his political program was tribalism in disguise.

 Buthelezi had responded by criticising the exiled ANC in turn.
 By the mid-1980s, he claimed publicly that the ANC in exile was not the genuine standard-bearer of the pre-1960 ANC of Seme and Luthuli; Inkatha, instead, was the heir of its political principles and historical role in the liberation of black people in South Africa.
 He also founded in 1986 a conservative trade union, the United Workers Union of South Africa, allied with Inkatha, to counter the growing influence of the ANC-aligned Congress of South African Trade Unions.
 According to observers, the ANC's repudiation of Buthelezi, coupled with its diplomatic offensive in the 1980s, narrowed Buthelezi's political options and opened a competition over popular support, partly explaining Buthelezi's growing turn in the 1980s towards appeals to conservative constituencies in South Africa and abroad, including through increased emphasis on Zulu nationalism.

+Buthelezi has claimed that his rejection of violence and sanctions caused the party to turn against him.
+Further expanding by saying that the ANC saw Inkatha and himself as obstacles to the ANC's goals of what Buthelezi described as a one-party state.
+Buthelezi, a strong proponent of free enterprise, also claims that communist ties to the ANC create further separation between him and the party.
+Buthelezi also attributes the South African Council of Church's hostility with Inkatha to long-standing disagreements with the ANC.
+Buthelezi has also voiced his frustrations with the effectiveness of Nelson Mandela himself.
+Buthelezi was a big proponent in advocating for the release of Mandela but was disappointed with his effectiveness in brokering peace and ending violence in South Africa.